sakmus/basic-tcp-server/README.md

 ## Prerequisites

-- GCC — C compiler for compiling the program from source
+- Clang — C compiler for compiling the program from source
 - make — A build automation tool to make our lives easier

 ## Building